Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Accuracy and transferability

 With the accuracy perfectly preserved, we further investigate the efficiency of the TBworks model.
-As shown in Fig.\ref{fig:003}, due to the inevitable diagonalization procedure, the computation cost of both the TBworks and \textit{ab initio} calculations scale roughly as $\sim N^3$, where $N$ denotes the system size.
+The CPU times are obtained on a compute node equipped with 2 AMD EPYC-7452 CPUs (64 cores).
+As shown in Fig.~\ref{fig:4}, due to the inevitable diagonalization procedure, the computation cost of both the TBworks and \textit{ab initio} calculations scale roughly as $\sim N^3$, where $N$ denotes the system size.
 However, the prefactor is different by more than 5 orders of magnitude.
-This is because in \textit{ab initio} calculations, diagonalization happens in solving the Kohn-Sham equations\citep{KohnSham1965}, where the one-electron wavefunctions are expanded over a large basis set of size proportional to but way larger than $N$; while in TBworks, the size of the Hamiltonian is the number of Wannier orbitals, which is generally of the same order of $N$.
+This is because in \textit{ab initio} calculations, diagonalization happens in solving the Kohn-Sham equations \cite{KohnSham1965}, where the one-electron wavefunctions are expanded over a large basis set of size proportional to but way larger than $N$.
+In contrast, the size of the TBworks Hamiltonian is the number of Wannier orbitals, which is generally of the same order of $N$.
 As such, the dramatic speed-up in TBworks makes the accessible system size around 2 orders of magnitude larger than \textit{ab initio} calculations.

-Further insights into the performance of the TBworks are gained by visualizing the training process on a reduced information plane.\citep{Tishby_2015, Tishby2017} The mutual information $I(a;b)$ is an asymmetric measure of the correlation between a pair of random variables $a$ and $b$, with distributions $P(a)$ and $P(b)$, respectively,
+Further insights into the performance of the TBworks are gained by visualizing the training process on a reduced information plane \cite{Tishby_2015, Tishby2017}.
+The mutual information $I(a;b)$ is an asymmetric measure of the correlation between a pair of random variables $a$ and $b$, with distributions $P(a)$ and $P(b)$, respectively,